'Emotional' Murray hopes to play Davis Cup again

-Davis Cup: Andy Murray hopes to still be selected for Great Britain
+Davis Cup: Andy Murray hopes still to be selected for Great Britain

 Last updated on .From the section Tennis

-Andy Murray says he hopes to "still be selected for the Davis Cup in the future" after he started Great Britain's match against Kazakhstan with a straight-set win in Glasgow.
+Andy Murray says he hopes to "still be selected for the Davis Cup in the future" after he helped Great Britain to a 2-1 victory over Kazakhstan.

 The Scot beat Dmitry Popko 6-3 6-4 in GB's consolation tie after earlier losses to the USA and the Netherlands.